SA1L Student Information

 Western Law Internship Program (WLIP)

 Through WLIP you may intern with international organizations, non-governmental and Indigenous organizations, and private industries.
-Since its inception in 2006, WLIP has grown to provide up to 15 internships annually in the areas of international law, environmental law, business and finance law, Indigenous law, access to justice and sport law.
+Since its inception in 2006, WLIP has offered annual internships in the areas of international law, environmental law, business and finance law, Indigenous law, access to justice and sport law.
 Short-listed candidates participate in an interview as part of a competitive selection process.
 Internships are 10-12 weeks and occur between May and the beginning of August.
 Read more about WLIP.

 Clinics at Western Law

-Western Law offers students the opportunity to develop practical skills and gain valuable hands-on legal experience through various clinics and programs that support the community, including Community Legal Services (CLS), the Dispute Resolution Centre (DRC), Pro Bono Students Canada (PBSC), the Sport Solution Clinic (SSC), the Western Business Law Clinic (WBLC) and the Western Intellectual Property & Innovation Legal Clinic (WIPILC).
+Western Law offers students the opportunity to develop practical skills and gain valuable hands-on legal experience through various clinics and programs that support the community, including Community Legal Services (CLS), Pro Bono Students Canada (PBSC), the Sport Solution Clinic (SSC), the Western Business Law Clinic (WBLC) and the Western Intellectual Property & Innovation Legal Clinic (WIPILC).
 Read more about the clinics at Western Law.

 Research Assistant Positions